Szabolcs Molnár - violin

-King Ayisoba - Kologo player, singer
+King Ayisoba - Kologo player, lead singer

 Gemeka Akligilalatanda – guluku drums, dundun drums